|Monfort Professor and

 1373 Campus Delivery

-Prof. Pasricha is currently in the Editorial Board as an Associate Editor for multiple journals, including ACM Transactions on Embedded Computing Systems (TECS), IEEE Transactions on Computer-aided Design of Integrated Circuits and Systems (TCAD), IEEE Transactions on Multi-Scale Computing Systems (TMSCS), IEEE Design & Test (D&T), and the Journal of Parallel and Distributed Computing (JPDC).
-He is currently or has been an Organizing Committee Member of several IEEE/ACM conferences such as DAC, ESWEEK (CODES+ISSS), GLSVLSI, NOCS, RTCSA, AICCSA, MWCAS, ICECS and ICCAD CADathalon, Technical Program Committee member of several IEEE/ACM conferences such as DAC, DATE, IPDPS, CODES+ISSS, ISQED, NOCS, NoCArc, VLSI Design, IGCC, and GLSVLSI conferences and the SIGDA DAC PhD Forum, and serves as a reviewer of many premier journals, conferences and workshops.
+Prof. Pasricha is currently in the Editorial Board for six journals, including ACM Transactions on Embedded Computing Systems (TECS), IEEE Transactions on Computer-aided Design of Integrated Circuits and Systems (TCAD), IEEE Transactions on Multi-Scale Computing Systems (TMSCS), IEEE Design & Test (D&T), IEEE Consumer Electronics (CM) magazine, and the Journal of Parallel and Distributed Computing (JPDC).
+He is currently or has been an Organizing Committee Member of several IEEE/ACM conferences such as DAC, ESWEEK (CODES+ISSS), GLSVLSI, NOCS, RTCSA, AICCSA, MWCAS, ICECS and ICCAD.
+He is currently the General Chair for the 2017 IEEE International Conference on Embedded Software and Systems (ICESS) and Program Chair for multiple conferences including the 2017 IEEE International Green and Sustainable Computing (IGSC) conference and the 2018 IEEE Embedded and VLSI Design conference.
+He is also involved in the Technical Program Committee of several IEEE/ACM conferences such as DAC, DATE, IPDPS, CODES+ISSS, ISQED, NOCS, NoCArc, VLSI Design, IGCC, and GLSVLSI conferences and the SIGDA DAC PhD Forum, and serves as a reviewer of many premier journals, conferences and workshops.
 He holds an affiliate faculty member position at the Center for Embedded Computer Systems at UC Irvine.
-He has received multiple awards for professional service, including the 2015 ACM SIGDA Service Award and the 2012 ACM SIGDA Technical Leadership Award.
-He is a Senior Member of both the IEEE and the ACM (SIGDA).
+He has also received multiple awards for professional service, including the 2015 ACM SIGDA Service Award and the 2012 ACM SIGDA Technical Leadership Award.
+He is a Senior Member of the IEEE and ACM.

 Note for Graduate Students: